 Following the birth of her son Jack she turned to writing and has had four books published:

 Always and Always – the Wartime Letters of Hugh and Margaret Williams

 Exit Through the Fireplace – The Great Days of Rep

 Do Not Adjust Your Set – The Early Days of Live Television.

-Her forthcoming novel The Dragonfly (due out in the summer of 2017) was short listed for the Virginia Prize awarded to encourage fresh women’s voices in fiction.
+Her novel The Dragonfly (released in 2017) was short listed for the Virginia Prize awarded to encourage fresh women’s voices in fiction.